 Many applications require that students address specific questions in their admissions essays, such as these common admissions essay topics.
 Make sure that you're answering the question.
 Take time to think about the question, the central theme asked, and how it corresponds to your master list of experiences/personal qualities.
 Some applications offer a string of questions.
 Pay attention to your responses and try to avoid being redundant.

 Before you begin your essay, familiarize yourself with the basic structure of admissions essays.
 As you begin write, remember that this is your chance to present your strengths and really shine.
 Take advantage of it.
 Discuss your accomplishments, valuable experiences, and emphasize the positive.
 Make it involved and engaging.
 Show that you're motivated.
 Remember that the committee is composed of professionals who have read hundreds, even thousands of such statements over the years.
 Make yours stand out.

-Your personal essay is a story that tells the admissions committee who you are and what you can offer.
+Your admissions essay is a story that tells the graduate admissions committee who you are and what you can offer.
 Granted, the questions posed will differ by program, but the general challenge is to introduce yourself and describe your potential as a successful candidate.
 A careful self-assessment and consideration of the program and the questions posed will aid in your endeavor to write a winning personal statement.